Skip to content

 The NCSBN further states that:

-“Since the practice of nursing requires application of knowledge, skills and abilities, the majority of items are written at the application or higher levels of cognitive ability, which requires more complex thought processing.”
+“Since the practice of nursing requires application of knowledge, skills, and abilities, the majority of items are written at the application or higher levels of cognitive ability, which requires more complex thought processing.”

 It’s for this reason the rumor goes around that if you have a lot of SATA (select all that apply) questions on your test then you must be doing well as these are considered to be at the evaluate level.

-Hence the 2 hour lectures with 4,746 slides that the instructor just glazes over.
+Hence the 2-hour lectures with 4,746 slides that the instructor just glazes over.
 Or the “read pages 2-876 tonight and your test will be tomorrow”

-• There is WAY too much to learn in nursing school in just a couple short years
+• There is WAY too much to learn in nursing school in just a couple of short years

 • Professors know how to say Critical Thinking, but they are not instructed on how to teach it